 You might already know that iron plays an essential role in your child’s health, but did you know that not getting enough of it has the potential to cause life-long issues?
 Iron helps oxygen move from the lungs to the rest of the body.
 Thus, iron deficiency can have a lasting impact on your child’s life.

-Earlier this year I had the privilege of working on a project for Canadian Health & Family, hosted by Dr. Marla Shapiro, for a segment called Understanding and Treating Iron Deficiency and Iron Deficiency Anemia – maybe you’ve seen this segment which originally aired on CTV, or you’ve seen it playing in waiting rooms across … Continue reading My Work With Dr. Marla Shapiro!
+Earlier this year I had the privilege of working on a project for Canadian Health & Family, hosted by Dr. Marla Shapiro, for a segment called Understanding and Treating Iron Deficiency and Iron Deficiency Anemia – maybe you’ve seen this segment which originally aired on CTV, or you’ve seen it playing in waiting rooms across Canada!

 This past Saturday I had the honour of speaking with a group of amazing people, The Coalition of Bariatric Patients of Southern Ontario (CBPSO), at their annual meet and greet held this year in Paris, Ontario.
 This is the second year I have been asked to speak on the topic of iron deficiency and how it relates to the Bariatric patient.
 This is a topic near and dear to my heart, not only because I have a specific interest in patients with iron deficiency related to malabsorption, but because I am one of them.
 Continue reading

 Children tend to have a higher risk of iron deficiency (ID) and iron deficiency anemia (IDA) than adults, with some child groups being at greater risk than others.
-Let’s take a look at these groups and what it is that puts them at a greater risk for this deficiency, which can lead to decreased immunity, … Continue reading Is Your Child At Risk?
+Let’s take a look at these groups and what it is that puts them at a greater risk for this deficiency, which can lead to decreased immunity, impaired cognitive function, and more.
+Continue reading

 While anyone can experience iron-deficiency, some have a higher risk than others for developing iron deficiency and anemia.
 Let’s take a look at the adult at-risk groups.
-Women of childbearing age: According to the National Heart, Lung, and Blood Institute, 1 in 5 women of childbearing age has iron deficiency.
-Women in this group have … Continue reading Are YOU At Risk?
+Continue reading